Davidobot/BetterJoy/README.md

 ### v5
 * Progressive scanning
-   * You can keep BetterJoyForCemu running and just connect controllers to your PC - it will detect them.
+   * You can keep BetterJoy running and just connect controllers to your PC - it will detect them.
 * UI rework
    * Buttons for locating controllers through vibration
    * Click on the joycon controller buttons to **toggle single/joint Joycon mode**.